> Communication

 Is business or management at an undergraduate level right for me?

 Curious about how companies build, maintain, and promote brand reputation?
 Do you see opportunities for businesses to operate more efficiently or solve problems facing society?
-There are many paths possible with a business degree for people who are energised by problem-solving, full of ideas, have natural leadership skills or tendencies, and have numerical skills or an interest in data.
+There are many paths possible with a business degree for people who are energised by problem-solving, full of ideas, have natural leadership skills or tendencies, have numerical skills or an interest in data.

 Pursuing business at an undergraduate level will help you acquire business communication skills, high-level problem solving, financial literacy and a host of other transferable skills.
-Whether you wish to work as a consultant or to start your own business, this degree provides an excellent platform for your business career.
+Whether you wish to work as a consultant or start your own business, this degree provides an excellent platform for your business career.

 You will graduate with a firm understanding of different business environments and develop effective ways to approach, create and execute operational business plans.
 The insights you gain will be relevant to any industry and will empower you to build productive, ethical and successful teams and organisations.